Dr. Will Davis

 Email: will.davis@usi.ch

-Will Davis is an architectural, urban, and environmental historian whose research focuses on the politics and entanglements of multi-species life in architectural material worlds, from the nineteenth century to the present.
-This work creates space for new conversations between architecture, political ecology, and postcolonial thinking.
+Will Davis is an architectural, urban, and environmental historian whose research focuses on the political economy of plants and multi-species life in the material worlds of architecture from the nineteenth century to the present.
+This work creates space for new, interdisciplinary collaborations and conversations between architecture, crafts, political ecology, heritage studies, and postcolonial thinking.

 His research has been made possible by numerous grants, including from the Swiss National Science Foundation; the Society of Architectural Historians; National University of Singapore; University of California, Los Angeles; the Mellon Foundation; Gunnar Birkerts Fellowship of the University of Michigan; Urban Humanities Initiative; cityLAB; Design Trust Hong Kong, among others.